 E-mails sent by staff to external organisations should be checked carefully before sending, in the same way as a letter written on school headed paper.
-Staff should only use school email accounts as approved by the Headship Team to communicate with pupils.
+Staff should only use school email accounts as approved by the Senior Leadership Team to communicate with pupils.

-Use of inappropriate language in an email will be flagged up through our monitoring system and will result in the account being disabled and the information sent to the Head teacher and the E-Safety safeguarding designate who will evaluate an appropriate response.
+Use of inappropriate language in an email will be flagged up through our monitoring system and will result in the account being disabled and the information sent to the Head teacher and the Network Manager who will evaluate an appropriate response.